211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 decisions section, Fine became its own class because it has an independent lifecycle and its own business logic.
 The trade-off is a slightly more complex class diagram with an extra relationship.
-The benefit is cleaner separation of concerns and the ability to query, report on, and manage fines independently of loans — which the administrator's reporting requirements (FR-08) demand.
+The benefit is cleaner separation of concerns and the ability to query, report on, and manage fines independently of loans, which the administrator's reporting requirements (FR-08) demand.

 **Notification as a standalone class vs embedded in Loan.** Notification could have